Advice on writing a eulogy

-Before giving your eulogy, spend some time at the venue to familiarise yourself with the setting.
+Before giving your funeral eulogy, spend some time at the venue to familiarise yourself with the setting.
 See if you can request a lectern to rest your notes on so you don’t have to rustle a piece of paper.
 If the room is large, you may prefer to use a microphone to project your voice.

 When it comes to making your speech, don’t worry if you feel overcome with emotion – it’s perfectly natural and your audience will be feeling the same way.
 Take a deep breath, have some tissues ready, and remember, you don’t have to rush.
-It’s a good idea to speak slowly when delivering a eulogy, making sure the words are crystal clear.
+It’s a good idea to speak slowly when delivering a funeral eulogy, making sure the words are crystal clear.
 For extra support, you could invite a family member or friend to stand beside you.
 Once you feel relaxed and comfortable, you will be able to speak confidently and deliver a eulogy that makes everyone proud.

-Writing a eulogy is no easy task, but with careful planning, rehearsals and input from others, you can overcome any nerves and do justice to the person you fondly remember.
+Writing a funeral eulogy is no easy task, but with careful planning, rehearsals and input from others, you can overcome any nerves and do justice to the person you fondly remember.